 In the case of router access, we have to give credit to Nepal Telecom for allowing users to access the routers.
 By the way, TEWA-500G CPE for the NTC FTTH also has TR-069 like other Nepali ISPs which means the company can have access to it.
 Inside the TEWA-500G router, the interface is very basic, many things are hidden and there isn’t much feature except settings such as Wireless settings.
 Users can set WiFi name, password, security type, repeater, guest wifi, and Mac ID access control.
 It would have been better if there were more settings such as port forwarding, DNS server, bandwidth control, and QoS.

 As I have been a long-time user of ADSL, my main comparison of NT Fiber is with older services.
 This is because both Nepal Telecom ADSL and NT Fiber internet services are from NTC and the price range is similar.
 Before migrating, I used to pay Rs 800 per month for the ADSL 5 Mbps unlimited service.
-Currently, for FTTH in 2021, I pay Rs 1000 per month for a 15 Mbps unlimited internet package with free telephone.
-At first, the service was 15 Mbps when I upgraded but after a month of my purchase of the connection, NTC has upgraded to 25 Mbps for new users at Rs 1,000.
-So I am waiting for an upgrade after the package finishes.
+Currently, for FTTH in 2022, I pay Rs 1000 per month for a 25 Mbps unlimited internet package with free telephone.
+At first, the service was 15 Mbps when I upgraded but after a month of my purchase of the connection, NTC upgraded to 25 Mbps for new users at the same price of Rs 1,000.

 NTC FTTH Speed Test

 It is one of the most important aspects of the review that everybody wants to know.
 I performed a lot of speed tests with the Nepal Telecom FTTH service to find out the NTC Fiber net speed.
 I carried out the speed tests on different devices, modes, services, and different times.
 This means the speed test results of my review include tests using WiFi and LAN.
 It is very important to check both modes because we have seen discrepancies in speed in the two modes.
 Usually, LAN provides better results than WLAN or WiFi.